HOURS

 In 2004, the Clarke County Historical Association began planning a new and exciting museum experience for visitors to our headquarters in Berryville.
 On November 19, 2009, the vision of our late president, Roger Chavez, became a reality.

-Designed around the unifying theme “Our Land Is Our Legacy,” museum displays, specially commissioned art work, and state-of-the-art audio/video displays allow us to share our collection in a way that is both educational and entertaining.
+Designed around the unifying theme “Our Land Is Our Legacy,” state of the art museum displays and specially commissioned art work allow us to share our collection in a way that is both educational and entertaining.